How to Build an Effective Personal Finance Application

 One of the important tasks of the system is to wean you live paycheck to paycheck.
 This rule is not mandatory, but, ideally, you should have enough savings to start living on the money received in the past month, without touching your current earnings.

 In addition, YNAB money management apps have other, more understandable features:

 - The possibility to learn how to effectively manage your budget.
 Moreover, users are provided with a webinar telling how to get rid of old debts.

-- The chance to save money and lay away for a "for a rainy day."
+- The chance to save money and lay away for a "rainy day."
 This is really convenient and can be useful!